viniciusfernandes/notification-system/README.md

 any consequence.
 Suppose the notification system is crashing, then the marketing department still able to send ads notifications to the system while the notification system is down.

-Why adopt a messaging approach?
+Why taking a massage approach?
 In my point of view this approach enables  different marketing areas on send advertisement notifications, for example: the section responsible for selling houses, the sections responsible for selling cars, the section responsible for selling sports products and so on.
 So, if the notification-system is taking so long on processing messages anyone of this systems will get any consequence because they still able to send the advertisements notifications